pranshuagrawal/ipl-infographic/README.md

 ## Bonus Points

 I have used Google Lighthouse for benchmarking this application.
+Checklist used for testing [PWA criteria](https://developers.google.com/web/progressive-web-apps/checklist)

  - Page load time is optimized on this application and has scored **80/100 on Google Lighthouse** (screen shot attached further).
     - No render blocking scripts.